hsnyder/c-serpent/README.md

   clang as well if you override some default options.
 See cserpentmodule.py for details.
 MSVC is not currently supported.

+  *March 2024:* C-Serpent is now available on PyPI, and can be installed with `pip install cserpent`.
+It is distributed as a *source package,* so you will need a compiler and python development headers available.
+Contributions which improve the packaging and distribution are very, very welcome.

 The rest of this README focuses on C-serpent as a standalone program.
 See NotebookExample.py to learn about using C-serpent interactively.